influxdata/influxdb-client-js/influxdb-client-apis.query.now.md

 ## Query.now property

-Specifies the time that should be reported as "now" in the query.
-Default is the server's now time.
+Specifies the time that should be reported as `now` in the query.
+Default is the server `now` time.

 <b>Signature:</b>